-Sheriff's office investigating murder-suicide between family members in Napoleonville
+Sheriff's office investigating murder-suicide involving family members in Napoleonville

 Latest Weather Blog

-Sheriff's office investigating murder-suicide between family members in Napoleonville
+Sheriff's office investigating murder-suicide involving family members in Napoleonville

-NAPOLEONVILLE - Officials are investigating a possible murder-suicide between family members Tuesday afternoon in Assumption Parish.
+NAPOLEONVILLE - Officials are investigating a possible murder-suicide involving family members Tuesday afternoon in Assumption Parish.

 A spokesperson with the Assumption Parish Sheriff's Office says officials were called to a residence located on Highway 1011 around 5:20 p.m.
 Tuesday.
 Authorities arrived on scene and found 29-year-old Beau Blanchard on a lawnmower, dead of a gunshot wound.